vinkla/extended-acf/README.md

 ## Custom Fields

-If your application use fields which isn't part of ACF, you may extend and create custom helper classes.
-Lets say you've a field for OpenStreetMap.
+If your application use fields which isn't a default field in ACF, you may extend and create custom field classes.
+Lets say you've a field for Open Street Map.
 Create a new class which extends the base `WordPlate\Acf\Fields\Field` class:

 ```php
 namespace App\Fields;